-If the Pope wanted to prevent the unfortunately situation of the world’s global media screaming headlines like “Pope denies divinity of Jesus Christ”, the solution is quote simple: stop being interviewed by Scalfari, ban him publicly from interviews with him, and publicly castigate him for “misquoting” him.
+If the Pope wanted to prevent the unfortunate situation of the world’s global media screaming headlines like “Pope denies divinity of Jesus Christ”, the solution is quite simple: stop being interviewed by Scalfari, ban him publicly from interviews with him, and publicly castigate him for “misquoting” him.

 Instead, the interviews continue to happen, and seem to be perfectly timed to coincide with major events of the Church.
 For example, a day before Good Friday, Scalfari claimed that Pope Francis “abolished hell”.
 This particular interview was perfectly timed to coincide with the start of the Amazon Synod.

 The Solution: An Official Papal Denial

 The only solution to this massive controversy is quite simple: An official statement from Pope Francis.
 The Pope can make any of the following statements:

 - The Pope can publicly claim that while he was indeed interviewed by Scalfari, he was dramatically misquoted.
 He can then proceed to affirm in his statement the timeless Truth and teaching of the Catholic Church that Jesus Christ is True God and True Man.

 - If the interview did not really take place, then the Pope can also publicly state that the interview never really happened, and that Scalfari fabricated everything – including all the other five previous interviews which were also controversial.

 Finally, the Pope can publicly say that while Scalfari is a good friend, he is from hereon officially banned from interviewing Pope Francis in an official capacity, and that he would not be granted any official Papal audience or interview from here on out.